 Make Sure You are Protected

 Beginner riders often skimp on protective riding gear as it can be quite expensive.
 Most motorcycle accidents happen during the first few months of riding, and a study published in the Journal of Trauma showed 56% of injuries happen to lower extremities (ankles and legs).
-Bike boots are therefore a must.
+Bike boots are therefore a must, but to find out whether bike pants are really necessary, see the research I did in this detailed post on the topic of bike pants.

 A helmet is a no-brainer, and so is a jacket.
 The hands are also high up on the list of injuries, due to the natural reflex to catch yourself when you fall.
 While I always recommend getting the best gear you can afford, it doesn’t have to be the most expensive.
 Below is a list of some good value gear available on Amazon that I recommend: